-Our legal team consists of three registered patent attorneys, each having many years of real-world engineering experience and many years of legal experience, one intellectual property attorney, and one technical consultant.
+Our legal team consists of three registered patent attorneys, each having many years of real-world engineering experience and many years of legal experience and one intellectual property attorney.
 These team members include:

 Katrina Lyon is a partner of Lyon & Harr, LLP and has been practicing patent and trademark law for approximately 20 years.
 Katrina has written and prosecuted hundreds of U.S. patent applications for major corporations, small businesses and local clients and has worked with patent attorneys all over the world to obtain international patent protection for her clients.
 She has been a patent attorney registered to practice before the U.S. Patent and Trademark Office since 1998 and is also admitted to the California Bar and the federal U.S. Central and Southern District Courts of California.

 Katrina has expertise in various fields of computer software including: artificial intelligence (AI), neural networks, and deep learning; cloud and web-based computing; visual and audio human interactive proof (HIP) technologies and other security features; cryptography; RF and WiFi technologies; speech recognition; translation and transliteration technologies; audio source localization and beam forming; image processing; computer graphics; audio recording and processing; data analysis; search-related technologies; user interfaces; object recognition and media streaming.
 She also has prepared and prosecuted many applications for various mechanical devices and has expertise in electronics, electro-optics, electro-mechanics, material sciences, medical devices, and infrared, RF and WiFi communication systems.